Hreflang Tags and Redirects: What You Need to Know

 Should hreflang tags point to URLs that redirect?
 How geo-redirects interact with hreflang.
 The rules for combining redirects and hreflang.

 Redirects and hreflang are both used to manage multilingual sites -- but they work in fundamentally different ways, and mixing them carelessly breaks both.
+For the full picture on hreflang implementation and how it fits into international SEO, see our comprehensive hreflang guide.

 Here's what you need to know before you touch either.